-What is a Meniscus
+What is a meniscus

 The medial meniscus rests on the medial plateau of the tibia, and the lateral meniscus rests on the lateral plateau.

 Outline of injury and cause

 Tearing of the menisci can occur with forceful twisting of the knee especially when bent, or it may accompany other injuries like ligament strains.

-Signs and Symptoms
+Signs and symptoms

-Pain in the joint of the knee, catching or locking in the joint.
-Some swelling may occur
+Pain in the joint of the knee, catching or locking in the joint

 These injuries commonly result in Surgery, usually done via Arthroscope.

 Having strong hamstrings and quadriceps help support the knee and prevent the twisting movement that may cause a meniscus tear.

-Physiotherapists and Sports Medicine Doctors/Physicians regularly deal with this major injury.
+Physiotherapists and sports medicine doctors/physicians regularly deal with this major injury.

-LifeCare Centres and the Physiotherapists, and Sports Medicine Doctors regularly diagnose and treat Meniscal injuries, before and after surgery, and are critical in getting athletes back to normal after this injury.
+Lifecare centres and the physiotherapists, and sports medicine doctors regularly diagnose and treat meniscal injuries, before and after surgery, and are critical in getting athletes back to normal after this injury.

 When do you see someone for help?

-Your LifeCare Practitioner will be able to provide an accurate diagnosis and an appropriate management plan.
-Often this problem can require a Sports Medicine Doctor, Physiotherapist, and/or Podiatrist to assist.
+Your Lifecare practitioner will be able to provide an accurate diagnosis and an appropriate management plan.
+Often this problem can require a sports medicine doctor, physiotherapist, and/or podiatrist to assist.

-Click here to find your closest LifeCare clinic.
+For more information, see your local Lifecare practitioner.
+Click here to find your closest Lifecare clinic.